MLogdberg/mlogdberg.github.io/_posts/2018-01-29-Logic App Template Custom Connector CI.md

 }
 ```

-Make sure to add both the swagger **and** the **backendService** object since the url specified in the **serviceUrl** is the one that is used in the Custom Connector during runtime, not the one specified in the swagge, this is good for easier management of dev/test/prod environments.
+Make sure to add both the swagger **and** the **backendService** object since the url specified in the **serviceUrl** is the one that is used in the Custom Connector during runtime, not the one specified in the swagger, this is good for easier management of dev/test/prod environments.

 Also if you are using the On Prem Data Gateway to expose your service make sure to add the section for Gateway in the template under the  **connectionParameters** section and like the example bellow: